Audrise/FFAUX/README.md

 field shows a combined, read-only value, this means the selected files have differing values for that field.

+**A tag name that used to be mixed/upper-case (e.g. `ISRC`, `REPLAYGAIN_TRACK_GAIN`) shows up in lowercase after editing metadata.**
+This was a known issue where non-standard tag names were force-lowercased when read from the file, and has since been fixed.
+Files that were already re-saved while the issue was present will keep their lowercased tag names; re-tag them manually if you need the original casing back.

+**The application crashed with a `UnicodeDecodeError` (e.g. `'charmap' codec can't decode byte...`) while adding files or converting.**
+This was caused by FFmpeg/FFprobe output being decoded using Windows' default codepage instead of UTF-8, and has since been fixed.
+If you still run into it, please note the exact file and error message when reporting it.

+**Window size, position, or track table column widths don't persist between sessions.**
+These are saved to `config/app_config.json` when the application window is closed normally.
+Make sure the `config/` folder is writable (this can be an issue for a packaged `.exe` installed to a restricted/read-only location).
+Column widths can be reset to their defaults anytime from View -> Reset Column Widths.

+**Discord Rich Presence doesn't show up.**
+This feature is optional and requires all of the following: the `pypresence` package installed, a valid Discord `client_id` configured, and the Discord desktop app (not the browser version) running locally.
+If any of these are missing, the application continues normally without showing a presence status.

 **The application window does not start / crashes on launch.**
 Confirm that the virtual environment is activated and that all dependencies from `requirements.txt` were installed successfully.